 Image credit: Image by Yvette Fang from Pixabay

-The 2020 holiday shopping season is shaping up to be unlike any other before.
+The 2020 holiday shopping season was unlike any other before.

 Retailers started advertising holiday deals nearly a month earlier than in previous years to encourage shoppers to spread out their holiday shopping throughout the fourth quarter.
 Amazon moved its annual Prime Day event to October due to the COVID-19 pandemic.